timbenroeck/guides/snowflake_adls_access_over_privatelink.md

 ---

-## Test Storage Integrations by creating an External Stage
+### Validate Storage Integrations with an External Stage

 ```sql
 CREATE OR REPLACE STAGE <stage_name>